Md-uddin/testing-with-jest-and-mocking/notes.md

 // #As we do mocking frequently and inorder to avoid code duplication we need to add that code in settup.Tests.js which will be globally available in all tests.

 //install msw for making a mocked server test

 ////for testing hooks we need to add a package
 -npm i --save-dev @testing-library/react-hooks

 ///when we are testing hooks and changing the state it should be wrapped in act func

+//when ever fetching the data should use mocked server for testing purposes

+//note:- when use toMatchInlineSnapshot() this should be empty before every code run